asalimil/NMPC-LBF/README.md

 In order to run the simulation in an environment with the presence of obstacles, you can uncomment the lines 3 to 6 in launch file.

+Please feel free to contact me if you have any problem in running the simulation.